Tutorials#

 You might want to add a custom gene drive release schedule to your simulation.
 You’ve already learnt how to choose the release sites above and you can also add a file for the scheduled release times if you want more than one release time (instead of the default ‘release time’ parameter in the main window).

-2. Run the simulation as usual!
-Once it’s done you can open the totals genotype plot, uncheck all curves except WD, DD and DR from the sidebar and plot - this will allow us to focus on smaller changes in drive genotypes.
-Then, zoom into the beginning of the curves around days 200, 300 and 400 (these are the release times listed on the file we used) with the magnifying glass icon on the plot toolbar at the top.
+Run the simulation as usual!
+Once it’s done you can open the totals genotype plot, uncheck all curves except WD, DD, DR and the release times lines from the sidebar and plot - this will allow us to focus on smaller changes in drive genotypes.
+Then, zoom into the beginning of the curves around days 200, 300 and 400 (the area with the release times bar) with the magnifying glass icon on the plot toolbar at the top.
 You just need to click on the icon and select the rectangle area on the plot to zoom into (and if you wanna go back to the original plot you can simply click the Home icon on the toolbar to reset it).
-We can see small bumps near these times, showing that gene drive mosquitoes are indeed being released then!
+We can see subtle bumps near these times, with a slight delay of 10-15 days after each release time, showing that gene drive mosquitoes are indeed being released then!
+The delay is due to male drive heterozygous mosquitoes being released.
+For the change to take effect in the adult mated females, we must wait for these males to mate, and their mated females to lay eggs with the new genotypes, and these eggs to grow into juveniles and ultimately into the mated heterozygous females we record.
+This agrees with the juvenile min. development time parameter we have used of 10 days.